fjerlv/deathquake-go/README.md

 ### Ignoring Rounds

-You can configure DeathQuake Go to ignore specific round sessions by their hash.
+You can configure Deathquake Go to ignore specific round sessions by their hash.

 #### Finding Round Hashes